Research Prototype Authentication

 Client

 The prover builds a 256-row execution trace.
-The first row is the Argon2id witness h₁.
+The first row is the field witness derived from the encoded Argon2id output.
 Each subsequent row applies one MiMC-7 step: add the key and round constant, then raise to the 7th power.
-This is the computation the STARK proof will certify.
+This is the computation the consistency proof will check.

 MiMC-7 trace (220 active rounds, 256 rows total)